hannahclauson/health-agreements/attack-plan.md

 - Crawler to generate company list (##est 1 day)
 - MISC (##est 1 day)
   - setup nightly transfers of prod DB to staging
+  - run test suite twice - once w mobile UA
+    - e.g. that bug w search where I had removed the input, so there was an err
 - Data Entry Phase V (##est 3 days)
   - big data push - hundreds of sites as goal
   - ideally 1k companies